 We intend to hold a shareholder vote before we consummate our initial business combination.
 However, if a shareholder vote is not required, for business or legal reasons, we may conduct redemptions via a tender offer.
+For instance, NASDAQ rules currently allow us to engage in a tender offer in lieu of a stockholder meeting, provided that we were not seeking to issue more than 20% of our outstanding shares to a target business as consideration in any business combination.
+Furthermore, shareholder approval would not be required pursuant to the Companies Act if our initial business combination were structured as a purchase of assets, a purchase of stock of the target not involving a merger with us, or a merger of the target into a subsidiary of our company, or if we otherwise entered into contractual arrangements with a target to obtain control of such company.
 Accordingly, we may consummate our initial business combination even if holders of a majority of our public shares do not approve of the business combination.